 Be part of the clean energy transition from home

-So what can you do with all this information?
-In short, anything that you do to fight fossil fuels matters.
 But one solution we’re very excited about — our CEO, Kiran, even calls it “the best energy product out there” — is community solar.
-Community solar is kind of like a CSA (community-supported agriculture) for solar power.
-You subscribe to a share of a local solar farm instead of installing your own rooftop panels.
+With community solar, you subscribe to a share of a local solar farm instead of installing your own rooftop panels.
 That’s one of the reasons we love it — it’s available to anyone who pays a power bill.

 Your solar farm puts renewable energy right into your state’s power grid, decreasing the need for energy from fossil fuels.
 It’s one of the most direct actions you can take to help kick fossil fuels out of the power supply.
 As an added bonus, you’ll save on your power bill thanks to solar credits.